DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 Use batch or micro-batch when:
 - Results can wait minutes or hours (dashboards, reports, analytics)
 - A human is the end consumer (they won't notice 15-minute vs real-time)
-- Simpler to maintain — hourly or 15-minute micro-batches are the sweet spot
+- Simpler to maintain - hourly or 15-minute micro-batches are the sweet spot

+Before committing to streaming, consider the operational cost.
+A streaming job runs 24/7 - if it breaks at 3 AM, someone needs to fix it.
+If you're the only person on the team who understands Flink, you'll be on-call for it.
+Make sure the business need justifies the complexity.

+How is Flink different from Spark Streaming?
+Spark Streaming uses micro-batches - it pulls data in small intervals (say, every few seconds) and processes each batch.
+Flink uses a continuous push model - events flow through the pipeline one by one as they arrive.
+For most use cases the difference is negligible, but Flink has lower latency for truly real-time needs.

 Why Flink over a plain Kafka consumer?